 The City of Sunrise Police Department

-When we first enrolled Jayden in the summer chess program, we only enrolled him for 2 weeks in the beginning because we weren’t sure whether he could stay focused on playing chess for 2 hours every day.
-But it turns out that he enjoyed it.
+When we first enrolled Jayden in the summer chess program, we only enrolled him for two weeks in the beginning because we weren’t sure whether he could stay focused on playing chess for two hours every day, but it turns out that he enjoyed it.
 He told us he is learning a lot and asked us to keep him in the program.
 I think NSCF’s coaches really did a great job in keeping Jayden motivated and challenged, and I’m happy to hear that he made good progress in his chess learning this summer.